-From a February 8, 1929 Arkansas Gazette newspaper article, we learned that during his Seminary student days, he served as supply pastor for churches at Gorman, Groesbeck and Paris, Texas
+From a February 8, 1929 Arkansas Gazette newspaper article, we learned that during his Seminary student days, he served as supply pastor for churches at Gorman, Groesbeck and Paris, Texas.

 Their marriage was conducted in her home in Lufkin, Angelina County, Texas on May 26, 1926, immediately following their graduations.
-Though married in Angelina County, their marriage license was acquired through Williamson County, Dwight's home county.
+Though married in Angelina County by the Rev. Mr. H. M. Bevel, their marriage license, Texas Certificate #19260134, Record #55104, was acquired through Williamson County, Dwight's home county.
+That is where the certificate was filed on June 1st.